ssnat/IPNotify/README.md

 ### Installation

-You can install IPNotify by compiling the source code, deploying it with Docker, or downloading the pre-compiled binary.
+You can install IPNotify by compiling the source code or downloading the pre-compiled binary.

 #### Compile from source code